Drink to much? You’re dehydrated.

 Your body needs more than just water to get repaired from your overindulgence the night before.
 It needs electrolytes and vitamins.

 There’s oodles of information on the web about IV therapies treating hangovers.
-Our Clinic’s Nurse Concierge, Holly, talks about IV Vitamin Therapy and how it doesn’t cure a hangover but helps with the dehydration.
+Our Clinic’s Treatment Navigator, talks about IV Vitamin Therapy and how it doesn’t cure a hangover but helps with the dehydration.

 Maybe if you know you’re going to overindulge, it makes sense to book your rehydrating IV Vitamin Therapy now.